 The process of making butter from cream was fairly simple and I choose not to use any fancy equipment.
 It does take some effort but its well worth it.
 The buttermilk which is produced during this process went into the soda bread dough.
 I went a bit mad with the soda bread and added all sorts of delicious things like honey and berries and herbs into the dough.
 We left the butter to set in the fridge and the soda bread to cool by the huge windows.

 Doesn’t that vase look lovely?
-The pretty flowers used in vases come from the grounds and you them in vases of all shapes and size, all over the farm – adds a very homely and welcoming touch.
+The pretty flowers used in vases come from the grounds and are arranged in vases of all shapes and sizes, spread all over the farm this rustic styling adds a very homely and welcoming touch.

 Photography session with Lucy